Meet the Staff

 Madison Pickard is a Graduate Assistant working as a Special Programs Coordinator at ELI and studying Intercultural Communications.
 She has lived in various countries as an English teacher including Ecuador, Australia, and most recently, Thailand.
 She understands the difficulty and the joy of living in different countries and is here to help and chat with any students that want to share their experiences.
 She speaks Spanish, Thai, and some ASL.

 Christopher McKinnon, M.A.
-Instructor
+Faculty

 (christ29@umbc.edu / 410-455-2831)